kenokrieger/QmPy/README.md

 ## Requirements

-This package requires Python 3.6 or higher and the packages numpy, scipy, matplotlib and os.
+This package requires Python 3.6 or higher and the packages numpy, scipy and matplotlib.

 ## Installation